Prostate Artery Embolization in Northern Virginia

-Potomac Urology is the only fully integrated urology and interventional radiology BPH treatment program, that involves prostate artery embolization in the country.
+Potomac Urology is the only fully integrated urology and interventional radiology BPH treatment program that involves prostate artery embolization in the country.
 We have two convenient office locations in Alexandria and Woodbridge to serve patients throughout the Northern Virginia and D.C. metropolitan areas.
 Contact us today to schedule an appointment.
 We provide in-office non-surgical BPH treatment for patients from Lorton, Springfield, Mt.
 Vernon, Fairfax Station, Burke, Manassas, Fredericksburg, Arlington, Waldorf, Fairfax, and the surrounding area.

 Who Is a Candidate for PAE?